popul/dappy-remote-certificate-store/README.md

 - Distribute trusted certificates or their fingerprints along side this TLD
 - Includes a network of independant companies that act as DNS resolvers, and allow clients to do co-resolution

-First of all, the dappy name system is a **remote trusted certificate store**, it distributes trusted certificates to end users.
+The dappy name system is a **remote trusted certificate store**, it distributes trusted certificates to end users (or clients).
 Applications built on top of dappy, such as the [dappy browser](https://github.com/fabcotech/dappy), dappy agent (name and certificate client resolver), and librairies like the [dappy lookup](https://github.com/fabcotech/dappy-lookup) will **fetch trusted certificates dynamically**, removing all the problems with revocated trusted certificates.
-Data integrity is resolved using [co-resolution](https://github.com/fabcotech/dappy-propositions/blob/master/01_co_resolution.MD#4-co-resolution), a trustless mecanism, used to query Dappy name system.
+Data integrity is resolved using [co-resolution](https://github.com/fabcotech/dappy-propositions/blob/master/01_co_resolution.MD#4-co-resolution), a trustless mecanism, used to query dappy name system.

-Trusted certificates are **always related to a domain name** and they are resolved at runtime by walking through the dappy name system from leaf to root, during name resolution.
+Trusted certificates are **always related to a domain name** and they are resolved at runtime by walking through the dappy name system from leaf to root during name resolution (if not found on a.example.d, trusted from example.d is taken).
 Companies and institutions don't have to trust and transfer their identity to a third party, like a public certificate authority.

 But **Dappy name system** wants to do more for companies or teams that didn't have their own PKI or don't want to use an external one.
 To enable clients to trust their server certificate, the idea is to save certificates fingerprints in Dappy name system, in TLSA records like [DANE](https://datatracker.ietf.org/doc/html/rfc7671) does.
 In that way, clients can verify the authenticity and integrity of server certificates without PKI.
 We are convinced that software development teams will love how is that simple to enable TLS communcations with Dappy.